webmozarts/console-parallelization/README.md

 Items
 -----

-The master process fetches all the items that need to be processed and passes them to the child processes through their Standard Input.
+The main process fetches all the items that need to be processed and passes them to the child processes through their Standard Input (STDIN).
 Hence, items must fulfill two requirements:

 * Items must be strings
 * Items must not contain newlines

-Typically, you want to keep items small in order to offload processing from the master process to the child process.
+Typically, you want to keep items small in order to offload processing from the main process to the child process.
 Some typical examples for items:

-* The master process reads a file and passes the lines to the child processes
+* The main process reads a file and passes the lines to the child processes
-* The master processes fetches IDs of database rows that need to be updated and passes them to the child processes
+* The main processes fetches IDs of database rows that need to be updated and passes them to the child processes

 Segments
 --------